10 March - 13 April 2021

 You may only submit one application for this grant under this call.
-You may apply for this grant even if you are simultaneously applying for the Swedish Research Council’s other grants for international postdoc, but you can only be awarded one grant, and must therefore make a choice should this become relevant.
-Information and other restrictions on the grants you may apply for during the same year are shown in the table below.
+The table below shows information and restrictions on the grants you may apply for during the same year.
+Please note that you may apply for this grant if you are simultaneously applying for the Swedish Research Council’s other grants for international postdoc, but you can only be awarded one grant and must therefore make a choice, should several grants become relevant.

 What requirements apply if I already have a grant from the Swedish Research Council?

 There are certain restrictions if you are the project leader of an ongoing grant, that is to say where the grant period (payment period from the Swedish Research Council) overlaps the grant period of the grant the application relates to.
 Please note that the availability period, that is to say the time during which you have the right to use your grant, is normally longer than the grant period.
 You can find information about the requirements for your ongoing grant in the “Approval of terms and conditions” you received from the Swedish Research Council.